 What is very important to note is that regardless of the flow rate of the material, for all intents and purposes the final properties of the cured material are unaffected.
 This means that whether the flow rate is still at 100% of its initial value, or at 50% if the material is then post-mold cured, the Tg, CTE, moisture resistance, and all other critical properties remain the same.

 This being said, “incomplete fill” is also a defect, so the shelf-life of the material is given such that the epoxy mold compound is within the flow rate specification right until the end of the shelf-life.
 The way we measure this shelf life is to keep materials stored at various temperatures and then we test the flow rate over a period of many days to see the effect on the flow rate.

-Please visit us at www.caplinq.com to learn more about our whole range of epoxy mold compounds including our Transfer Mold Epoxy Compounds and Compression Mold Epoxy Compounds.
-If you have any other questions about epoxy molding compounds, please feel free to leave a comment below or don’t hesitate to contact us.
+Please visit us at www.caplinq.com to learn more about our whole range of molding compounds including our semiconductor-grade epoxy molding compounds, our fiberglass-reinforced industrial molding compounds, and our optically clear epoxy mold compounds (CMC).
+If you have any other questions about B‑stage or shelf-life or UL-approvals for epoxy mold compounds, please feel free to leave a comment below or don’t hesitate to contact us.